 The conformity instinct is triggered anytime there is the perception of group consensus, or social momentum.
 The Asch Conformity experiments demonstrated that actors can hijack this instinct by merely coordinating false statements.
 The education level or IQ of the subjects have little or no bearing on the outcome.

 Studies have demonstrated that repetition has the same effect.
 When individuals are exposed to an idea repeatedly, even if that repetition originates from a single source, they gradually come to believe that that idea is widely held.

-This is why propaganda is such an integral part of war.
-The primary flows of information in society form chokepoints which must be manipulated and controlled.
+This is why propaganda is such an integral component of socio-psychological control.
+The primary flows of information in society form chokepoints which can be manipulated.
 Consensus can be manufactured with carefully crafted narratives, backed by “expert” opinion, and rigged polls.
 Media, education and religion are strongholds which are never left to chance.

 Holding a position of power does not provide immunity from social conformity.
 Round table groups and think tanks such as the Council on Foreign Relations and the Chatham House bring politicians, corporate heads, and academics together into controlled environments where they are saturated with very specific perspectives on foreign policy, economics, and governance.
 Membership is chosen carefully to maximize prestige, and amplify the prevailing culture.

 With speakers and topics curated to define the boundaries of debate, ideological homogeneity develops naturally over time.

 It’s good to be back at the Council on Foreign Relations.
 As Pete mentioned I’ve been a member for a long time and was actually a director for some period of time.
 I never mentioned that when I was campaigning for reelection back home in Wyoming.
 Dick Cheney - Speaking at the Council on Foreign Relations